molily/molily.de/_posts/2020-11-21-testing-angular.md

 In consequence, the test needs to wait one second for the asynchronous validators.
 The easiest way would be to write an asynchronous Jasmine test that uses `setTimeout(() => { /* … */}, 1000)`.
 But this would slow down our specs.

-Instead, we are going to use Angular’s `fakeAsync` and `tick` functions to *simulate* the passage of time.
-They are a powerful couple to test asynchronous behavior.

 <aside class="margin-note" markdown="1">
   `fakeAsync` and `tick`
 </aside>

+Instead, we are going to use Angular’s `fakeAsync` and `tick` functions to *simulate* the passage of time.
+They are a powerful couple to test asynchronous behavior.

 `fakeAsync` freezes time.
 It hooks into the processing of asynchronous tasks created by timers, intervals, Promises and Observables.
 It prevents these tasks from being executed.

+<aside class="margin-note">Simulate passage of time</aside>

 Inside the time warp created by `fakeAsync`, we use the `tick` function to simulate the passage of time.
 The scheduled tasks are executed and we can test their effect.